 - Provide a prearranged treatment program outlining clear steps, guidelines, and goals.

 - Spell out what each family member is ready to do if the loved one refuses treatment.

 The consequences are the key.
 If the person still refuses to go to rehab, then there has to be consequences.
 For example, a spouse must be willing to say they will divorce their spouse unless they agree to get help.
 Other outcomes can include friends and family saying they will have nothing to do with the person unless they go to rehab today.

 Follow-up is critical to help the loved one, not relapse.
 It includes family members offering to participate in counseling and knowing what they should do if a relapse occurs.

 A family intervention can prevent someone from suffering the inevitable consequences of their behaviors by confronting the person with the realities of the situation in a loving way.
 By planning and doing one, you can break through and get them the desperately needed help.
-If it is a caring, non-confrontational fashion, it is more likely to succeed.
+If it is a caring and non-confrontational, it is more likely to succeed.

-An intervention is the best way to help someone see the impact their drug or alcohol use has on themselves and the people around them.
+An intervention is the best way to have someone see the effect their behavior is having on themselves and the people around them.